 One of the biggest offerings of low-cost flights to Nice in 2016 and 2017 comes from easyJet, which has additional year-round services from Bristol and Liverpool; its departures from Newcastle and Belfast run May to October, and from Bristol and Edinburgh from May to November.

 Another low-cost option is Jet2’s seasonal cheap flights to Nice from Leeds and Manchester.
-In the summer, Monarch operates flights to Nice from Birmingham.

 The average flight time is two hours and 10 minutes.

 After you’ve organised your cheap flights, get one step ahead with airport transfers too.
 Everything you need to know can be found on our how to get around Nice page.